Written by Peter CarterApril 20, 2012

-Rejecting this submission, the court reminded Suncorp that it “in circumstances such as this needs to balance whether, on the one hand, the evidence discloses that the degree of pain and disability were such that an applicant ought to have realised [she] was in a position of vulnerability and needed to make and appropriate enquiry, or whether on the other hand it is a case, on its facts in which there was no requirement that the applicant to take appropriate advice or to ask appropriate questions”.
+Rejecting this submission, the court reminded Suncorp that it “in circumstances such as this needs to balance whether, on the one hand, the evidence discloses that the degree of pain and disability was such that an applicant ought to have realised [she] was in a position of vulnerability and needed to make and appropriate enquiry, or whether on the other hand, it is a case, on its facts in which there was no requirement that the applicant takes appropriate advice or to ask appropriate questions”.

 The primary judge’s finding that the case fell within the latter category was therefore approved.